Libya's PM says Turkey supplying weapons to rival Tripoli group

 Thinni also accused Qatar of giving "material" support to the rival side in the Libyan conflict.
 He did not elaborate.

 Army general Khalifa Haftar, who merged his forces with the army in the east to fight Islamist militants, is seen as a potential rival to Thinni.
-While the alliance has enabled them to win back territory, Haftar has been criticised for air strikes on civilian airports.
+While the alliance between the groups has enabled them to win back territory, Haftar has been criticised for air strikes on civilian airports and seaports.